Smoking Studebakers. Boxy Russian Ladas. Belle Époque architecture with the paint peeling off. Murals touting Che and Fidelismo and el 26 de julio.

 Francisco proved a gracious guide and entertaining raconteur as he showed me the seminary's digitization studio and other parts of SET's archival setup, introduced me to the three-person digitization and archives staff, and walked me through the well-kept seminary buildings overlooking the Bay of Matanzas.
 Inside the chapel Francisco posed with a flag presented to SET by the Synod of New Jersey, a PC(USA) mid council with strong ties to Cuba's Presbyterian community before and after the formation of Cuba's national church, La Iglesia Presbiteriana-Reformada de Cuba (IPRC), in 1967.

 Matanzas's two Presbyterian churches, La Iglesia Presbiteriana-Reformada de Versalles and La Iglesia Presbiteriana-Reformada de Matanzas Central, are ministered to by the seminary director Rev. Carlos Emilio Ham (Versalles) and the Reverends Ary Fernandez and Beidy Casas-Aragón (Central); Ary would speak at the Cuba Partners Network breakfast during General Assembly 223 in St. Louis.
 Another Presbyterian leader in Matanzas, Rev. Daniel Montoya, sat with me on my last afternoon and recounted stories of his decades pastoring to Presbyterians across the island.
-The IPRC's membership is small—Daniel estimated that half to two-thirds of the island's protestant clergy left Cuba after the revolution, most for the United States—with many pastors serving two or three worshipping communities at once.
+The IPRC's membership is small—Daniel estimated that half to two-thirds of the island's Protestant clergy left Cuba after the revolution, most for the United States—with many pastors serving two or three worshipping communities at once.
 And yet Daniel is not discouraged.
-To him, the Cuban church today resembles the early Christian church in the time of Saint Paul, with an independent spirit and great potential for growth.
+To him, the Cuban church today resembles the early Christian church in the time of Saint Paul, with an independent spirit and immense potential for growth.

 Theron Corse, “Presbyterians in the Revolution: An American Missionary Church and the Challenge of Castro’s Cuba, 1959-1970.”
 Cuban Studies, Vol. 31 (2000) pp. 1-33.